Bipartisan U.S. Senate deal on gun control met with praise from Biden, Democrats - NewsBreak

 The last time Congress passed major gun control legislation was in 1994, when former President Bill Clinton signed into law a ban on assault riffles.
 But it was a temporary ban that ended in 2004.

-The framework is short on detail, compared to the House’s gun control package passed last week.
+The framework is short on detail, compared with the House’s gun control package passed last week.

 It most likely would not be brought to the evenly divided Senate for a floor vote.
 Any successful Senate proposal would need 60 votes to advance beyond a filibuster.